JustinTrombley96/lambda-ReactWars-V1/Answers.md

 1. What is React JS and what problems does it try and solve?

 React JS is a UI Component Library that was created by Facebook.
 It was mainly created to help deal with complex state.
 It has the main purpose of rendering UI.
-Some great benefits of it are that they are scalable, reusable, fun to write, and is unipionated when it comes to managing your data.
+Some great benefits of it are that they are scalable, reusable, fun to write, and it is unipionated when it comes to managing your data.

 1. What does it mean to _think_ in react?

-Thinking in React is based aroundhow React makes you think about apps as you build them.
+Thinking in React is based around how React makes you think about apps as you build them.
 You have to break down what the different components are, so you can put them all together into one cohesive application.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.